 “Embracing Service in All That We Do”

-In the two decades since he graduated from Manhattan College, Matthew (Matt) Haddad ’03 has exercised the skills he gained as a finance major in a wide variety of industries.
+In the two decades since he graduated from Manhattan University, Matthew (Matt) Haddad ’03 has exercised the skills he gained as a finance major in a wide variety of industries.
 From banking to technology, insurance to health services, he steadily rose in rank as he sought the right corporate fit.
 “It took some exploration,” he says.
 “But when you find what you’re really passionate about, everything clicks.”

 As Manager of North America Commercial Operations for Werfen, a leading developer of specialized diagnostic equipment and systems, Matt currently directs a team that markets blood diagnostic systems and other health-related products to hospitals, clinics and testing sites across the continent.
 The equipment screens for early signs of blood clots, celiac disease and other disorders.
 “We can honestly say our work actually does have life-saving implications,” he observes.

 Making a positive difference, says Matt, is part of the mindset he encountered at Manhattan.
 “One of the things that resonated with me,” he says, “is the message that we can be of service to others in just about everything we do.”
-The College also provided a well-rounded approach to learning, with a foundation in the liberal arts and ethics as well as finance.”
+The University also provided a well-rounded approach to learning, with a foundation in the liberal arts and ethics as well as finance.”

 “The thing about Manhattan,” Matt notes, “is that it gives you so many chances to broaden your knowledge and skill sets.”
 In addition to his business classes, he found an especially strong influence in George B. Kirsch, Ph.D., a former history professor.
 “After taking his class in my freshman year,” Matt says, “I almost changed majors.”

 Growing up in Worcester, Massachusetts, he enjoyed skiing, sailing, track and football.
 But by his final year at Burncoat Senior High School, Matt recalls, he was ready to experience life outside of New England.
-A counselor suggested applying to Manhattan College, and a campus visit convinced Matt it was the right choice.
+A counselor suggested applying to Manhattan University, and a campus visit convinced Matt it was the right choice.
 In addition to his finance studies, he joined men’s crew during his freshman year and made sure to experience everything New York City had to offer.

 After graduating in 2003, Matt began his career as a control accountant at Fidelity Investments, where he ultimately became a financial analyst.
 He went on to serve as a senior business, financial and operations analyst at companies including Monster, Boston Scientific, Oracle, Akamai Technologies and the Hanover Insurance Group before joining Werfen in July 2020.
 He earned an MBA from Clark University in 2016.

 Today, Matt lives in Massachusetts with his wife, Jenna, and their two daughters.
 Still an avid skier, he commits at least eight hours a week as a volunteer with a local chapter of the National Ski Patrol.
-He also is a dedicated supporter of Manhattan College, contributing steadily to the Fund for Manhattan, the rowing team and the O’Malley School of Business.
+He also is a dedicated supporter of Manhattan University, contributing steadily to the Fund for Manhattan, the rowing team and the O’Malley School of Business.
 “Manhattan’s given me and my classmates so many opportunities, in so many ways,” he says.
 “I deeply believe in giving something back as well.”

 • Natalie Kovac ’07, ’09 (M.S.)